Nikkei slips on profit concerns as earnings begin

 Shares in industrial robot maker Fanuc Ltd's , a widely held stock, skidded after its forecast was in line with expectations, disappointing investors who had been hoping for a positive surprise.

-Some investors took profits after Monday's gains for the benchmark on fears that earnings surprises will weigh on the broader market in the days ahead.
+Caution prompted some investors to take profits after Monday's gains, on fears that earnings surprises will weigh on the broader market in the days ahead.

 "There is no reason to buy shares right now, as even investors who are hopeful about earnings want to make sure that results don't disappoint," said Yutaka Shiraki, senior strategist at Mitsubishi UFJ Morgan Stanley Securities.